Published/Last edited or updated: 23rd March, 2017

 Once a rather dreary stretch of grey sand, Kep Beach has been transformed into a squeaky, shiny white beach thanks to an ambitious importation of sand from nearby Kampot, which has the sand but no beach.
 Despite having to be regularly topped-up, Kep Beach is now a pleasant spot for sun worshippers.

-Since the French selected Kep-sur-Mer as their holiday destination of choice in 1908, this somnolent seaside town has welcomed discerning tourists.
-In its golden age of the ’50s and ’60s, fancy sports cars, daring bikinis and lavish villas made the resort the “Saint Tropez of Southeast Asia” for its elite visitors.
-After a few decades off the radar for all but canny backpackers and expats in the know, Kep and its beach are having a revival.
-Borrowing a bonne idee from the French, sand is now the town’s biggest import.
+Since the French colonists selected Kep-sur-Mer as their holiday destination of choice in 1908, this somnolent seaside town has welcomed discerning tourists.
+In its golden age of the 1950s and ’60s, fancy sports cars, daring bikinis and lavish villas rang to the sounds of laughter and the clink of Champagne glasses.

 The new kilometre-long beach is longer and much more welcoming than before.
 On holiday weekends, it’s packed with Cambodians families floating in inner tubes, consuming their bodyweight in crab and holding impromptu parties.
 During the week, it’s quiet and you’re unlikely to be disturbed.
-So dig out your two-piece, pack the Pastis, fire up that convertible, and follow in French footprints in the nice white sand.Last updated: 15th March, 2014
+So dig out your two-piece, pack the Pastis, fire up that convertible, and follow in French footprints in the squeaky white sand.